OxHainan/cloak-docs/docs/source/started/quick-start.rst

 ---------------
 Installation
 ---------------
-There are two ways to install compiler, the easiser way is to use docker:
+There are two ways to install compiler, the easier way is to use docker:

 .. code::